ScottLogic/Technology-Carbon-Standard/pages/information/estate.md

 In both cases proxies like spend, system utilisation can be used instead or number of requests to a service by each team.
 AWS tags, for example will be available on the cost explorer function even if not on carbon reporting.

 {% include linkedHeading.html heading="Employee devices" level=2 %}

-In this section the technology used by people is discussed as opposed to the servers and networking devices described in the on-prem section.
-These don't relate to software applications unlike the cloud and on-prem categories and so the ammping for understanding is simpler.
-From a pure reporting point of view most of these emissions may be accounted for in electricity usage numbers.

-This may include the following more common devices:
+In this section the technology used by people is discussed and this may include the following more common devices:

 <img style="max-width: 750px" class="none" alt="" src="/assets/images/estate/employee_devices.png" />

+Ownership, usage and location patterns will often differ compared to the servers and networking devices in the on-prem section:

+* Usage will generally be based around office hours
+* User devices are assigned to individuals (or occasionally a team, e.g. a test device or TV) which makes attribution to teams much easier than for servers that may belong to a platform team but run multiple business apps from other teams
-Some devices will be fixed location like a desktop whilst others like laptops are mobile and for those that are fixed they may be in an office/facility or a home working location.
-For home devices staff or internal users (perhaps in an open source project) could be using their own monitors/equipment or ones purchased for them by the organisation.
-Occasionally it may be arguable as to whether a device belongs here or in on-prem and it doesn't matter so long as they are included.
+* Although some devices will be in a fixed office/facility location, e.g. a desktop, others including laptops are mobile.
+Also monitors may be in a fixed home working location.
+* For home devices staff or internal users (perhaps in an open source project) could be using their own monitors/equipment rather than ones purchased for them by the organisation.

+Note: occasionally it may be arguable as to whether a device belongs here or in on-prem and it doesn't matter so long as they are included.
 For example TVs maybe specific to a user, e.g, for testing a smart TV application but could also be providing a dashboard in the office in which case they are likely a permanent always on fixture like servers.

+<s>and these differ from the previously discussed servers, networking and cloud in terms of location, usage patterns and also because they are not usually running a specific application belonging to a specific business team (e.g. online payments) as with servers.</s>

+ <s> From a pure reporting point of view most of these emissions may be accounted for in electricity usage numbers. </s>

+{% include linkedHeading.html heading="Operational emissions - special case" level=4 %}
+As per the on-prem section, there is a special case for reporting operational emissions where all the organistion wants to do is report Scope 1 or 2 emissions at org or office/facility level and doesn't want to break out technology.
+In this case all the office/on-prem devices (including times when laptops are in the office and plugged in) will be included in the office electricity.
+In the remaining discussion it is assumed that the reporting should include a tech breakdown and that embodied (i.e. GHGP Scope 3) is needed as well as operational emissions.

+{% include linkedHeading.html heading="Device inventory" level=3 %}
+All equipment purchased by the organisation should be available via an asset management system, as mentioned in the on-prem section.
+Where this isn't present approximations will be needed based on employee numbers.
+For user devices the data should include the location which may be not just a specific office or org facility but whether it is for remote working or both in the case of a laptop.
+This matters because electricity carbon intensity may be different.

+For user purchased devices (e.g. personal laptop or monitor) numbers are still needed.
+For laptops this can be approximated by assuming all users without an org laptop or desktop have a personal one.
+For monitors, a survey may be done of a subset of staff then extrapolated to get the typical number of monitors and their size.
+General population data could be used but may underestimate for staff like developers.
+Similarly for personal laptops or desktops a survey will help understand the typical specs in order to provide some average numbers that can scaled across the population.

+{% include linkedHeading.html heading="Reporting" level=3 %}

-The following table shows what should be reported with embodied carbon only being relevant for the organisation owned devices.
-The assumption being that user personal laptops would be purchased anyway and can't be attributed.
+Given that not all devices are organisation purchased this affects how emissions should be reported and is captured in the following table.
+This shows that embodied carbon is only for organisation devices with the assumption being that user personal laptops would be purchased anyway and can't be attributed.

 <style>
     tr.ownerTable > th {
         font-weight:bold;